afviriato/getoverherer/README.md

 ### Project structure
 - `getoverhere.sh`: The script itself.
+- `goh`: A symbolic link to make the things easier.
 - `GetOverHererFile.json`: The default configuration file.
 This file is a template for the default configurations file.
 See [how to use](#how-to-use) for further informations.
 The file contents is showing bellow:
     ```
     {